mkijak/cronjob-commands-bundle/readme.md

 Configuration
 ==========================
-It is recommended to set timezone (default is UTC and server settings aren't considered).
+It is recommended to set the timezone (default timezone is UTC and server settings aren't considered).

 ``` yaml
 # config/packages/cron_job_commands.yaml